j-mnr/gophergo.dev/content/basics/04-operators.md

 		myInt, myInt, myInt%21)
 }

-// OperatorsString shows the only operator that works with the `string` type,
+// String shows the only operator that works with the `string` type,
-// which is the `+` operator or concatenation func OperatorsString() {
+// which is the `+` operator or concatenation func String() {
 	const blt = "Bacon🥓Lettuce🥬Tomato🍅"
 	var (
 		t  = "Tomato🍅"